Student Responsibility for Observing Policies

 - No graded assignments shall be introduced during finals preparation week

 - Students may consent, on an individual basis, to accept new graded assignments for purposes of extra credit and/or makeup for previous assignments

 - Instructors must have notified students in writing, by the end of the course’s fifth week, of any graded assignments whose due dates fall during finals preparation week

 The term “graded assignments” refers to written or oral presentations which are a required component of class performance and which are utilized in determining students’ letter grades or evaluations for the quarter.
 Examples include essays, papers, research projects and class presentations or quizzes.

 Final examinations, given in most courses at Western, are administered according to a schedule published in the online Timetable of Classes.
 The scheduled days and hours for these examinations may not be changed.
 The final examination is normally held where the course meets.

 All final examinations are scheduled during the last week of the quarter, which is known as final examination week.
 No final examinations except laboratory finals — whether for a whole class or part of a class or an individual — may be given before final examination week.
 This means that students may not petition faculty for early final examinations and that students should plan their end-of-quarter schedules in the expectation of final examinations in all courses.
 In the rare cases where final examinations are not given, instructors will notify students at the beginning of the quarter.

-If the final examinations schedule causes a student to take three or more examinations in one day, any of his or her instructors may arrange an examination later during finals week.
+If the final examinations schedule causes students to take three or more examinations in one day, any of their instructors may arrange an examination later during finals week.